 Students apply to the academies in the fall of their 8th grade year.
 Admission to an academy is determined through a lottery process.
 The minimum qualifications are a 2.0 grade point average and two letters of recommendation.
 Additional preferences and priorities are also factored into the lottery.
-More information on this can be found at u-46.org/magnetacademies.
+More information on this can be found on the U-46 Magnet Academies website at u-46.org/magnetacademies.
 The five academies are:

-Bartlett High School Science, Engineering, and High Technology Academy Elgin High School Gifted and Talented Academy, transitioning to the International Baccalaureate Candidate Academy for the 2023-24 cohort pending approval Larkin High School Visual and Performing Arts Academy South Elgin High School Beacon Academy of Digital and Media Arts Streamwood High School Leadership, Entrepreneurship, Action, and Design Academy (LEAD) Note: Students who are currently enrolled in the World Languages and International Studies Academy will complete that program.
+Bartlett High School Science, Engineering, and High Technology Academy

+Elgin High School

+Gifted and Talented Academy

+Transitioning to the International Baccalaureate Academy for the 2023-24 cohort

+Larkin High SchoolVisual and Performing Arts Academy

+South Elgin High School

+Beacon Academy of Media and Digital Arts

+Streamwood High School

+Leadership, Entrepreneurship, Action, and Design Academy (LEAD)

+Note: Students who are currently enrolled in the World Languages and International Studies Academy will complete the program.

-Homebound Tutoring
+School District U-46

+PROGRAMS & SERVICES HOMEBOUND TUTORING

-Any student with a mental or physical impairment that will cause an absence from school for ten (10) or more consecutive school days may be eligible to receive home or virtual tutoring.
-Students with a diagnosed long-term or chronic illness that will cause an absence from school of two (2) or more consecutive school days may be eligible for intermittent tutoring.
+Any student with a mental or physical impairment that will cause an absence from school for ten or more consecutive school days may be eligible to receive home or virtual tutoring.
+Students with a diagnosed long-term or chronic illness that will cause an absence from school of two or more consecutive school days may be eligible for intermittent tutoring.